 The floor plan capturing application allows users to hold up their iPhone or iPad and use its camera to scan the dimensions of rooms in order to create an instant floor plan which can then be exported to various file formats, including CAD file formats or PDF.
 You can also convert to HTML so that you can use this output for others to view on the Web.

 MagicPlan works by guiding the user via the camera to drop anchors to the corners of the room.
-The user inputs key distances and the app figures out the rest using triangulation methodology.
+The user inputs key distances, and the app figures out the rest using triangulation methodology.
 MagicPlan also has a cloud service.
-As we noted in our “12 Must-Have Apps for Architects” for those toting iPads, “There are a wealth of apps in this category but MagicPlan is clearly unique and of value to architects in general.”
+As we noted in our “12 Must-Have Apps for Architects” for those toting iPads, “There is a wealth of apps in this category, but MagicPlan is clearly unique and of value to architects in general.”